 The year 1903 was a major one for the Weise's.
 On July 27, 1903 Paul and Ida purchased their property from H. L. Kellogg and his wife Grace H. Kellogg.
 That same date Paul incorporated the business as Paul Weise Company, with capital of \$30,000.
 The incorporators were Paul, Ida and Carl W. Weise, Paul's half-brother.
 Paul Weise served as president, Ida Weise served as vice-president, and Carl W. served at secretary-treasurer.
-A bit earlier that year, on March 10, 1903, the permit was taken out to construct the first portion of the building we know today.
+A bit earlier that year, on March 10, 1903, the permit was taken out to construct a new commercial building.
 The solid masonry building, 21-foot by 50-foot deep, faced Albion, was three stories tall and cost \$4,500 to build.
 It was built next door east to the two frame buildings they occupied and replaced a frame residence that had stood at that spot.
-Once again, A. C. Eschweiler was the architect.
+Once again, A. C. Eschweiler was the architect, just two years after their first collaboration.
 Albert Kroenig was the mason.
-(Deeds, July 27, 1903; Milwaukee Permit Records)
+A copy of a photo supplied by the current Paul Weise shows the building with a ground floor storefront, second story projecting bay and a shaped gable with pointed cusps, a form more often associated with buildings constructed by second generation German American and Polish American businessmen in Milwaukee.
+(Deeds, July 27, 1903; Milwaukee Permit Records; Photocopy of photograph supplied to Historic Preservation Commission and staff at the Historic Preservation Commission meeting of August 8, 2017)

-The maturing of Prospect Avenue and the North Point neighborhood, possibly construction of the Elizabeth Black House (1901) just to the east, as well as Weise's expanded business probably all played into the decision to expand at this location and in a way that would provide an elegant setting for the furniture, draperies and other goods available at the business.
+The maturing of Prospect Avenue and the North Point neighborhood, the construction of the Jacobethan Revival Elizabeth Black House (1901) just to the east, as well as Weise's expanded business probably all played into the decision to expand at this location, rather than move, and in a way that would provide an elegant setting for the furniture, draperies and other goods available at the business.
 Paul Weise's connection with Eschweiler had been established a few years earlier with the frame addition he built in 1900.
-Weise himself was not part of the social elite as far as we know, but did business with them.
+Weise himself was not part of the social elite as far as we know, but did business with them and was mentioned in society columns.
 Could a commission, like the one for Elizabeth Black, just to the east have brought the two men together?
-Could the men, both living on Farwell Avenue , have crossed paths at some point, perhaps if the Eschweiler family need furnishings?
-We do not think that the two families socialized.
-We may never know the answer.
-But a small commission like this one was unusual for Eschweiler.
-It seems like the type of commission one would do for a well-regarded associate, or one done upon recommendation by a client on behalf of Weise.
+Weise family lore has it that Eschweiler was a friend and purchased furnishings from the Weise Company.
+What would be considered a small commission in contrast to Eschweiler's other projects was unusual for Eschweiler and speaks to a personal connection.
+It seems like the type of commission one would do for a well-regarded associate.

 The store was expanded once again, to the west in 1910 at a cost of \$6,900, also designed by Eschweiler.
-(Milwaukee Permit dated November 12, 1910) The following year, the "front" of the building was remodeled at a cost of \$100 per permit dated July 31, 1911.
+(Milwaukee Permit dated November 12, 1910) The following year, the "front" of the 1903 building was remodeled at a cost of \$100 per permit dated July 31, 1911.
+The remodeling removed all trace of the shaped gable building and gave it a Commercial Style façade.
 This coincides with the change of the main entrance from Albion to Farwell at the entry location we know today.
 The entrance on Albion was blocked up and evidence of this is still visible on the building.